 Developed by Ellucian, Self Service is an internet based website system designed to provide students, faculty, staff and other members of an educational institution's learning community with "anytime, anywhere" access to information about academic services.
 Self Service leverages the information management capabilities of the PowerCAMPUS administrative software system.

 The following pages and files are provided for ease of use

-IT operates the phone system used at BAC.
-It provides phone service and voice mail to faculty, and staff, and courtesy phones for resident students.
+IT operates the phone system used at BAC, providing phone service and voice mail to faculty, staff, and courtesy phones for resident students.

 9-ten digit phone number

 To make a call to a number on-campus, lift the handset and dial the four-digit extension of the person you are calling.